Our Heritage

 Anniversary Celebrations

-The College’s Heritage Gallery was revamped to include more current achievements and stories of our past.
+To honour the college’s artistic heritage, the Heritage Gallery was revamped, featuring new achievements and alumni stories.
 As an Art Elective Centre, we are happy to have produced many outstanding young artists such as Lee Xin Li, Lim Qixuan, Debbie Ding and Sarah Choo who have gone on to establish themselves in the art scene.
-The College is happy to commission 2 of our AEP graduates - Lee Xin Li and Chan Wing Tin to work on two pieces of wall mural for the Heritage Gallery.
-Xin Li’s illustration focused on the transition from the old NYJC building to the new, showing how NYJC has grown and transformed in 40 years.
+The college is happy to commission 2 of our AEP graduates – Lee Xin Li and Chan Wing Tin to work on two pieces of wall mural for the Heritage Gallery.
+Xin Li’s illustration focused on the transition from the old NYJC building to the new, showing how NYJC has grown and transformed in the 40 years.
 NY40 by Wing Tin is a piece featuring 40 icons that are tied to the NY experience of different batches of students.
 Other than these 2 murals, the AEP unit also set up an Art Gallery on campus to showcase the artistic flair of our Art Elective Programme alumni.